 The Indiana Supreme Court found that Martin was not liable under the Dram Shop Act because she and Brothers jointly possessed the same alcohol, and thus could not furnish it to each other.
 Id. at 328.
 Brothers had ordered the keg and paid for it using funds that belonged to both him and Martin.
 As such, Martin did not transfer alcohol to him because the two jointly possessed it.
 Id.

 Similar to criminal liability, it would seem that parents would not necessarily be required to regularly inspect the cup of every minor that comes into their home or attends a party or gathering, or else face civil liability.
 However, if alcohol is furnished or provided to minors who are visibly intoxicated, then parents could face civil liability for the injury that those individuals cause.

 As the Martin case demonstrates, these types of cases are or can be incredibly dependent on the facts and circumstances in each case.
 If you have questions whether you have a civil action or are facing possible liability, an experienced Indiana personal injury attorney can help you with the questions you are bound to have.
 Contact the attorneys at Keffer Hirschauer LLP today.
 We stand ready to provide our clients with trusted representation and accurate information regarding the law, and its application to their individualized case.
-Act now and contact us today at 1-800-NOT-GUILTY or (317) 857-0160.
+Act now and contact us today at (317) 857-0160.